Funding a Business

-Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) grants fund research and development efforts of a high-risk nature that may have excellent commercial potential.
+Example: Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) grants fund research and development efforts of a high-risk nature that may have excellent commercial potential.

 Small U.S. businesses are eligible to participate in the SBIR/STTR program if they are for-profit and have 500 or fewer employees.
 Nonprofit organizations are not eligible.